itssubhodiproy/itssubhodiproy/README.md

 # Hi 👋, I'm Subhodip

-- 👨🏾‍💻 I am a Fullstack Developer
+- 👨🏾‍💻 I am a Fullstack Developer focused on solving harder problems
-- 📝 I work with Next.js, Tailwind, Express.js, React Native, Aws, Kubernetes, PostgreSQL, MongoDB
-- 🌱 Love to research papers of tech innovations
+- 🌱 Love to read research papers of tech innovations
 - 😎 I can do and learn anything.
 Challange me!!